 What To Consider Doing Instead Of Applying For Every Credit Card Offer You Receive

-If you are concern about building credit, then consider other ways to build credit. or considered applying for a secured credit card only if you can pay your credit bill every month on time.
+If you are concerned about building credit, then consider other ways to build credit or consider applying for a secured credit card only if you can pay your credit bill every month on time.